Escape over a saddle by coloured noise: theory and numerics: Method of Division

-where A convenient way to compute $Q$ is to note that it satisfies the Lyapunov equation $A_{-\infty} Q+QA_{-\infty}^T=\sigma\sigma^T$.
-As $A_{-\infty}$ is contracting, the solution to this Lyapunov equation is unique \citet{lyapunov} and can be computed by standard routines.
-Furthermore, assuming controllability of the linearised dynamics around the sink ensures that Q is invertible \citet{controltheory}.
-Since at the constraint $\phi(0)=\phi_0$, we can express $\lambda$ as $\lambda=Q^{-1}\phi_{0}$.
+where A convenient way to compute $Q$ is to note that it satisfies the Lyapunov equation $A_{-\infty} Q+QA_{-\infty}^T=-\sigma\sigma^T$.
+As $A_{-\infty}$ is contracting, the solution to this Lyapunov equation exists and is unique \cite{lyapunov} and can be computed by standard routines.
+Furthermore, assuming controllability of the linearised dynamics around the sink ensures that $Q$ (called the controllability Gramian) is invertible \cite{controltheory}.
+Since at the constraint $\phi(0)=\phi_0$, we can express $\nu$ as $\nu=Q^{-1}\phi_{0}$.
 This leads to a further simplification of the action expression: